 Environmental Features Description Tree Preservation Order (TPO) Tree Preservation Orders may be made under Section 45 of the Local Government (Planning and Development) Act, 1963 and subsequent acts.
 Part XIII of the Planning and Development Act, 2000 sets out the provisions for TPOs.
 TPOs can be made in the interest of amenity or the environment and allow for the protection of individual or groups of trees.
 Existing TPOs within the County have been identified within the County Development Plan.
 Flora Protection Order Sites 23 The Flora (Protection) Order, 2022 (S.I.
 No. 235 of 2022) gives legal protection to 65 species of bryophytes in the Republic of Ireland (25 liverworts and 40 mosses).
 The current list of plant species protected by Section 21 of the Wildlife Act, 1976 is set out in the Flora (Protection) Order, 2022, which supercedes orders made in 1980, 1987, 1999 and 2015.
 There is 1 designated Flora Protection Order Site in the County: Geashill.
 Wildfowl Sanctuaries 24 (See S.I.
 192 of 1979) Wildfowl Sanctuaries are areas that have been excluded from the 'Open Season Order' so that game birds can rest and feed undisturbed.
 There are 68 sanctuaries in the State.
 Shooting of game birds is not allowed in these sanctuaries.
 There is one Wildfowl Sanctuary within the County: Little Brosna (WFS-43).
-Within a 15 km radius, Wildfowl Sanctuary include: Lough Derg (parts) (WFS-22), Coosan Lough (WFS-52) and Ballynafagh Lake (WFS-30).
+Within a 15 km radius, Wildfowl Sanctuaries include: Lough Derg (parts) (WFS-22), Coosan Lough (WFS-52) and Ballynafagh Lake (WFS-30).
 Salmonid Waters 25 Salmonid waters are designated and protected as under the European Communities (Quality of Salmonid Waters) Regulations 1988 (SI No. 293 of 1988).
 Designated Salmonid Waters are capable of supporting salmon (Salmo salar), trout (Salmo trutta), char (Salvelinus) and whitefish (Coregonus).
 The River Boyne, which borders the County to the east is listed under the Regulations.
 Although the River Nore does not flow through the LACAP area, a tributary of the Nore, Ballaghmore Upper, does flow from the southeast of the County border.
-OSPAR Marine Protected Areas 26 (MPA) Under the OSPAR Convention to Protect the Marine Environment of the North East Atlantic, Ireland committed to establishing marine protected areas to protect biodiversity (i.e., OSPAR MPAs).
-There are currently 19 OSPAR sites proposed in the State.
-The County is not close to any MPA site.
-CORINE Landcover 27 Land cover is the observed physical cover, as seen from the ground or through remote sensing, including for example natural or planted vegetation, water and human constructions which cover the earth's surface.
+CORINE Landcover 26 Land cover is the observed physical cover, as seen from the ground or through remote sensing, including for example natural or planted vegetation, water and human constructions which cover the earth's surface.
 The most dominant land cover types are pastures throughout the whole County, and peat bogs, which are found across the whole County, with larger portions concentrating to the northeast and northwest.
+National Parks National Parks are specially designated protected areas of unspoilt beauty and there are six located in Ireland.
+The primary purpose of the National Parks is the conservation of biodiversity and landscape; however, they also provide recreational space for locals and visitors.
+There are no National Parks within or adjacent to the County.